straightway/peerspace/transport/documentation/Chunking.md

 #### Public Key Control Block (0x01)

 * Type ID: 0x01
-* CPLS: The cipher algorithm of the public key.
-The following values are defined (may be extended later):
-  * 0x000: RSA2048
+* CPLS: Unused
 * Multiplicity: 0..1
-* Contains the public key used to create a signature.
-May refer to a _signature control block_ (0x01) or to something completely different.
+* Contains the public key (including an encoding of the algorithm type) used to create a signature.
+May refer to signature encoded in a warpping version3 chunk or to something completely different.

 #### Referenced Chunk Control Block (0x02)